j-merenstein/qsm-columns/README.md

 CustomMap.mat is a custom color coded map used in MATLAB to create Figures 4 and 5 (mat11_depth.mat).

 qsm_columns.R was used to create Figures 2 and 3 and to conduct the moderation analyses.

+The .docx files contain the results from the linear regression and repeated measure ANOVAs that were conducted in JASP.